 As a teacher, Frederick has served on the faculties of the Yale School of Drama, the City University of New York, and Connecticut College, teaching composition and sound design and giving individual instruction in composition and music production.
 He has been an invited guest artist at numerous schools, including Yale School of Drama, Temple University, Brown, the City University of New York, Texas A&M, Universidad San Francisco de Quito (Ecuador), Université de Montréal (Quebec, Canada), and the University of Wisconsin, Madison.
-Currently, he is Assistant Professor of Sound Design at the University of Minnesota Department of Theater Arts and Dance.
+Currently, he is Assistant Professor of Sound Design at University of Minnesota's Department of Theater Arts and Dance.

 Frederick holds an MFA in sound design from Yale School of Drama, and a Bachelor of Music in jazz studies from the University of North Texas College of Music.

 Fellowships and awards include artist development grants from the Canada Council for the Arts, the 2018 Burry Fredrik Fellowship in Design, and a Robert Merritt award for best original sound and music for the play Brighter than the Light of the Sun, an exploration of the entwined stories of Louis Riel and Louis B. Mayer.